- Swiss testing laboratory

 For more information about our antimicrobial testing services, please contact our experts today.

-At Microbe Investigations, we understand the need for accuracy and speed.
-We test for the ISO 21702 using the following viruses: SARS CoV-2 (Omicron, Delta, Wuhan variant), Betacoronavirus 1 (OC43) (ATCC VR-1558), Human coronavirus 229E (ATCC VR-740), Influenza A (H1N1) (ATCC VR-1469), Influenza A (H3N2) (ATCC VR-1679), Human Poliovirus type 1 (LSc-2ab), Human Adenovirus type 5 (ATCC VR-5), Murine Norovirus (S99), Vaccinia virus (ATCC VR-1549), and Feline calicivirus (strain F-9).
+At Microbe Investigations Switzerland, we test the antiviral efficacy using SARS CoV-2 (Omicron, Delta, Wuhan variant), Betacoronavirus 1 (OC43) (ATCC VR-1558), Human coronavirus 229E (ATCC VR-740), Influenza A (H1N1) (ATCC VR-1469), Influenza A (H3N2) (ATCC VR-1679), Human Poliovirus type 1 (LSc-2ab), Human Adenovirus type 5 (ATCC VR-5), Murine Norovirus (S99), Vaccinia virus (ATCC VR-1549), and Feline calicivirus (strain F-9).

 Non-porous surfaces, such as plastics, rubbers, ceramics, and treated metals, can be tested using this standard.